- 55% internal, as shown below;

 - IEEE International Conference on Data Engineering

-Your projects would be assessed based on your explanation and your understanding of the problem in the given paper, your review of relevant research, and your ability to present their argument.
-In other words it is less about the practical ability.
+Your projects will be assessed based on your explanation and your understanding of the problem in the paper, your review of relevant research, and your ability to summarise the authors' arguments.